Probation: Juvenile Services (3253P)

 Percent of Probation Reports Submitted to the Court within Established Time Frames

-- Utilize the new case management system for data analysis;
+- Continue to develop systems to utilize our new case management system for data analysis;

 - Complete resource mapping to identify services for at-risk youth countywide;

-- Implement policy and best practice for probation foster youth under the Continuum of Care Reform;
+- Implement the System Improvement Plan (SIP) for probation foster youth under the Continuum of Care Reform;

-- Continue to use validated risk assessment tools to better assign and supervise cases with the case plan.
+- Continue to use validated risk assessment tools.
+Mentor Probation Officers on how to use these tools to assign and supervise cases with the case plan;